luffah/switch_to.sh/README.md

 * [run-or-raise - position.org](http://fr.positon.org/tag/wmctrl) : it uses both `wmctrl` and `xdotool`

-`switch_to.sh` does less things but none jump back to previously used window.
+`switch_to` does less things but none jump back to previously used window.